joshuadienye/r_assignment_one/README.md

 c) Get the R help document for the function that trains the model (hint: fist, find the function from the library document, secondly, use the “?” option to get help on the function)

 # Chapter 4.4
-Create a user defined function that can clean up almost any data frame using a loop.
+10.Create a user defined function that can clean up almost any data frame using a loop.
 The function inputs are the dataset name and the column indexes that we want to clean up.
-An example of the function call might look like this:
 The loop inside the function will take column indexes (from the call inputs) and remove observations with empty values.
-Hint: inside the loop, use:
 Test your function with any dataset found on the www.images.aqr.com/Insights/Datasets website.